CopyPasteFail/AutoYtSubs2Playlist/README.md

 Using the Gmail and Youtube API, the script searches for unread email from subscribed youtube channels under a certain label, extract the video ID and it to the desired playlist.

 ## Google Quota
-Each API has a quota, the cost for each operation is mentioned in a comment
+Each API operation has a quota, the cost for each operation is mentioned in a comment

 ## Maintainers
 This project is mantained by: